educfn/DPLUS_Challenge1/README.md

 # DPLUS_Challenge1
-A programming challenge provided by DPLUS Consulting to evaluate to hiring.
+A programming challenge provided to evaluation.